altumo/macro/README.md

 Macro aims to see the big picture.

 At the highest level, Macro aims to use a single source file to generate all things necessary for a modern web application.
 It does this in a way that is especially considerate of how that application will change over time.
 Thus, it has primary support for schema mutations, infrastructure mutations, and data mutations, in a way that provides first-class support for zero-downtime, rolling upgrades, blue/green deployments, and automatic canary deployments.
+Macro strictly ensures that all mutations have both rollout and rollback logic, and only have [FULL_TRANSITIVE](https://docs.confluent.io/current/schema-registry/avro.html#summary) schema compatibility.

 Macro is many things.
 Primarily, it's an open-source (MIT License), modern c++, object-relational mapper (ORM).